epam/ai-dial/docs/user-guide.md

 ![](./img/playback2.png)

-During the playback, you can manually stop and resume the playback process.
+During the playback, you can move back and forward the playback process or stop it.

 ### Compare